 All 12Ah battery packs should provide the ride time as each other no matter what type of batteries they are.
 That is what makes battery Ah ratings so useful.
 The only stipulation between the difference in ride times between a 12Ah lead acid and 12Ah LiFePO4 battery pack is at what Voltage the battery pack will safely discharge to.

-Another thing to consider is that the LiFePO4 battery in the link above has a 20 Amp maximum continuous discharge rating, and most 36 Volt 500 Watt controllers have a 25 Amp maximum current rating, so it would not be safe to use that LiFePO4 battery pack with a 36 Volt 500 Watt speed controller.
-A LiFePO4 battery pack with a 25 Amp maximum continuous discharge rating would need to be used with a 36 Volt 500 Watt controller.
+Another thing to consider is the LiFePO4 battery's maximum continuous discharge rating.
+Most 36 Volt 500 Watt controllers have a 25 Amp maximum current rating, so a LiFePO4 battery pack would need to have a 25 Amp maximum continuous discharge rating to be compatible with it.

 I did not consider that by reducing the weight of the battery pack the load on the motor would be reduced and ride time increased.
 With a lighter battery pack I would expect a slightly longer ride time, especially if the cart is used to go up inclines or is frequently used for stop and go driving.